MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

    - Vox AC30C2
    - Vox UL730
      - Requires matching poweramp circuit for intended behavior and sound.
+     - Number of iterations for the poweramp circuit at 16 _minimum_.
    - WEM Dominator 1965
      - Requires matching poweramp circuit for intended behavior and sound.
+     - Number of iterations for the poweramp circuit at 16 _minimum_.
    - WEM Dominator Mk III
      - Requires matching poweramp circuit for intended behavior and sound.
+     - Number of iterations for the poweramp circuit at 16 _minimum_.
 ---
  - ### Removed
    - Dan Armstrong Orange Squeezer